Alaska’s Best Deer Hunting

 We base out hunts out of the Kodiak Sportsman’s Lodge.
 Each morning we will transport you to your hunting location for the days hunt.
 We will pick you up at a pre-designated location and return you to the lodge for a hot shower and a fantastic Alaskan meal where you can relax and share your Kodiak deer hunting stories.
 After you harvest your buck, you can add to your Alaskan experience by hunting fox, water fowl or fishing for winter King Salmon and halibut.

 Our goal is to provide you with a first class hunt in remote Alaska that very few people have experienced.
+There is very little Kodiak deer hunting pressure in Old Harbor.
+The area is very remote and the mild terrain will provide you with a challenging and rewarding hunt.

 5 Day hunting trip: $3,250.00